vineethkumarv/sv-wiki/Control-Flow.md

 ***
 ## events

 Event is use for synchronizing between two or more concurrently active processes.
 First process will trigger the event another one is wait for the event .
+Event can trigger by using the -> or ->> operator .
+Processes can wait for event by using the @ operator or .triggered .